QUICK ANSWER

 How to Know When You Are Actually Ready

 Your gut feeling is not a reliable indicator.
-Students who feel confident fail at the same rate as students who feel nervous.
-That is the entire point of this post: confidence is not correlated with competence on this exam.
+Students who feel confident can fail.
+Students who feel nervous can pass.
+That is the point of this post: confidence is not the same thing as competence on this exam.

 Use these benchmarks instead: